Anthony, Metropolitan of Moscow

+Biography

 Very little is known of Anthony's life prior to being named metropolitan.
-From 1568 to his appointment as metropolitan, he was Archbishop of Polotsk and Velikie Luki.
-He was appointed metropolitan by Ivan the Terrible.
+From 1568 to his appointment as metropolitan, he was the archbishop of Polotsk and Velikiye Luki.
+He was appointed as the metropolitan by Ivan the Terrible.

-Anthony's tenure was sometimes difficult, as Ivan the Terrible, in addition to setting up the Oprichnina and engaging in a number of wars that significantly harmed Muscovite society, set about attacking the church during his reign.
+Anthony's tenure was sometimes difficult, as Ivan, in addition to setting up the oprichnina and engaging in a number of wars that significantly harmed Muscovite society, set about attacking the church during his reign.

 In 1573 and 1580, Anthony convened church councils to deal with monastic landholdings, probably tied to Ivan's efforts since the 1550s to secularize monastic lands, an effort that was checked by the Stoglav Council in 1551.